Pruning Shears

 • There are a few things on the hitlist that can be pruned any time (as soon as you spot them): suckers; water sprouts; or branches that are dead, diseased, or damaged.
 Check the diagram above to identify them, then get the secateurs out!

 Spring-flowering trees and shrubs need a different approach: prune right after they finish flowering.
+If you prune azaleas, rhododendrons, magnolias and the like in winter, you'll take off their buds and end up with no spring flowers.

 Summer and autumn blooming trees and shrubs are best pruned in late winter or very early spring, before their annual growth begins in earnest.
+Examples include hydrangeas and roses.

 When fruit trees and roses have dropped their leaves and entered winter dormancy, it's highly recommended to give them a clean-up spray of Yates Lime Sulfur.
 It forms a protective film of sulfur which prevents disease pathogens getting started.
 It also controls scale and mite pest insects, to give the plant a flying start in spring.